 Pumpkins pair with quite a variety of flavors, but being a typical fall ingredient, able partners can be found in hard spices such as cinnamon, nutmeg, vanilla, star anise, clove and cardamom.
 Fresh ginger also works wonders.
 For the base spirit, any whiskey is great (especially American expressions), aged tequilas and brandies and dark rums.
 Ideal modifiers include the likes of amaretto, Frangelico and Licor 43.

 I’ve made a Pumpkin Buck every Thanksgiving for the past few years and it’s always a hit.
 (A ‘Buck’ is a classic highball typically consisting of rum or whiskey and served with ginger and soda).
 This Buck is a fun and festive option to give the kids or the designated driver.
-For those that want a little buzz on November 27, throw in a good slug of your preferred hooch.
+For those that want a little buzz on a late-November Thursday, throw in a good slug of your preferred hooch.
 I feel it works best with bourbon, though any brown spirit would feel comfortable here.

 The Ramos Gin Fizz, that ambrosial New Orleans classic, is especially delicious with a spoonful of pumpkin puree.
 You can buy canned purees at any grocery store; many mixologists turn to brands such as Boiron, which has dozens of excellent flavors, including pumpkin.
 Those with more culinary sensibilities are also roasting their own pumpkin (sometimes with various spices and sweeteners) and then pulsing it in a food processor.